 - Begin Marketing the Course

 - List the Course in SIS and Register Students

-- Attend a Faculty Pre-Departure Orientation
+- Attend a Faculty Risk Management Training

 The goal of global education is to help participants engage in their learning within the context of the culture they will be in while abroad.
 Programs should be developed to enhance on-campus curricular offerings, not duplicate them.
 Programs should have the same rigor and viability as on-campus courses and offer content that is appealing and interesting enough to students to get them to consider participating in it.
 Courses should be created with specific goals and objectives that can only be met in the other country.

 We do not recommend that you choose a program location you are not familiar with yourself.
 Students will expect you to have a high level of expertise and integrity of the places you visit.
 Being familiar with your destination’s terrain and customs is essential in keeping your group organized and affords you the ability to offer a quality academic experience.
 The exception to this is when you are partnering with a local institution which will provide the expertise in the culture that the students expect.

 After the program is created, it will need to be submitted to your department’s or school’s curriculum committee for approval.
 Since each department has a different method of approving courses, you will need to get approval procedures from your department head.
 We cannot advertise a course until it has been approved by the school.

 Once the course itself is approved (or while it is in the process of being approved), it is time to decide when to offer the course, what the itinerary will be, and what the budget will look like.
 Common times to offer a short-term faculty led course are summer, winter break, or spring break.
 The advantage to winter break and spring break courses is that the student tuition is folded into the normal semester tuition.
 The advantage to summer courses is that tuition is half price and faculty-led courses can be longer than 10-14 days.